opensearch-project/documentation-website/_opensearch/segment-replication/index.md

 Opensearch 2.3 contains an experimental version of segment replication.

 With segment replication, segment files are copied across shards instead of indexing documents on each shard copy.
-This improves indexing throughput at the expense of increased network utilization.
+This improves indexing throughput and lowers resource utilization at the expense of increased network utilization.

 As an experimental feature, segment replication will be behind a feature flag and must be enabled on **each node** of a cluster in addition to passing a new setting during index creation.
 {: .note }

+### Potential use cases

+1. Users who have very high writes load, but do not have high search requirements and are ok with longer refresh times.
+1. Users with very high loads who want to add new nodes, as you do not need to index all nodes when adding a new node to the cluster.
+1. This is the first step in a series of features to decouple reads and writes so resulting in a lower cost of compute.